-Part 1: An explanation of in tance.
+Part 1: An explanation of innovation procurement, including what it is and its importance.

 Part 2: A list of best practices to consider when conducting innovation procurement.

 Part 3: A list of common pitfalls to avoid when making an innovation purchase.